Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

-# Lightstreamer - Stock-List Clustered Demo - Java Remote Adapter
+# Lightstreamer - Stock-List Cluster  Demo - Java Remote Adapter

 The Stock-List Cluster demo is a specialised version of the [Lightstreamer - Stock-List Demo - Java Remote Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote), where the connection inversion options is shown.